VMFS Recovery

 screen with vmdk file.
 VMDK header on the preview

 However, it’s data recovery, and often file name, icon, and size aren’t enough to make sure in recovered data integrity.
-This is why we’ve added an advanced built-in preview functionality so you can make sure that data recovered correctly and your files are just fine.
+This is why we’ve added an advanced built-in preview functionality so you can make sure that data is recovered correctly and your files are just fine.

-This operation works smoothly if you try to preview JPEG or DOCX file, but it’s a bit more complicated if we talk about a VMDK file.
+This operation works smoothly if you try to preview a JPEG or DOCX file, but it’s a bit more complicated if we talk about a VMDK file.
 Its preview will be displayed in HEX mode and only a few people would recognize in the following screen NTFS disk:

-screen with vmdk file with NTFS header at HEX-preview
+Screenshot with vmdk file with NTFS header at HEX-preview

 screen with Expert->Mount recovered *.VMDK as Disk

-If you see all the files from VM intact and proper file size, there is a decent chance that the VMDK file has maintained its integrity.
+If you see all the files from the VM intact and with proper file size, there is a decent chance that the VMDK file has maintained its integrity.
 In this case, it’s recommended to open it in Reader mode, as the ESX/ESXi server would read it just the same way.
 Besides Reader mode is the fastest of them all and will instantly display the contents of the VMDK file.

 screen with Reader mode selected